Profiles of Our Graduates

 Carmaleeda Estrada, B.A.
 RD 2007, M.A.
 RD 2012

 Carmaleeda Estrada received her B.A. in Rural Development with an emphasis in Tribal and Local Government in 2007.
 After finishing an internship in the Alaska State Legislature, she began working for Sealaska Heritage Institute (SHI) in Juneau in 2008.
 She continues her work there as a Development Associate and Scholarship Coordinator where she facilitates the fundraising efforts of the organization along with helping students apply and qualify for college funding.
 She entered the M.A. in Rural Development program in 2010 while continuing her work at SHI and graduated in 2012.
 She attributes her continuing career at SHI to the Rural Development program, instructors, and curriculum.
 Her degrees through the Rural Development program have given her the foundation to parallel her education directly with her work.
-Her goal has always been to find a career that will allow her to weave together her ties to her Native heritage, rural communities and desire to impact growth and opportunities among her people.
-Her education through UAF has given her the tools to continue that success.
+Her goal has always been to find a career that will allow her to weave together her ties to her Alaska Native heritage, rural communities and desire to impact growth and opportunities among her people.
+Her education through UAF has given her.

 Diane Okleasik, B.A.
 RD 2016

-I attended UAF for three years as a full time student; then I moved home for one semester, and that one semester turned into many semesters!
+I attended UAF for three years as a full-time student; then I moved home for one semester, and that one semester turned into many semesters!
 I continued to take classes that interested me.
 Then I found out I did enough to get my A.A. in 1995.
 All the classes I found fun and interesting fit into the Rural Development Community Research and Indigenous Knowledge Concentration.
 I always looked forward to picking out my classes from the catalog.

-In 1996 I enrolled into the BA Program for Rural Development.
+In 1996 I enrolled in the BA Program for Rural Development.
 I continued to take classes and made some friends of the heart through the program, including my husband Ukallaysaaq.
 I got serious about finishing when my oldest son, Ivik, graduated High School in 2013.
 I wanted to get my degree before he got his; that was my incentive.
-With laser-like accuracy I targeted and completed the last few classes I needed for my degree.
+With laser-like accuracy, I targeted and completed the last few classes I needed for my degree.

 I found that I could successfully complete one class a semester since I usually work full time and am a mother and a wife.
 I have three wonderful boys, Ivik, Qaulluq and Talugnaqtuaq.
 Ivik is a Junior at UAF and his younger brother Qaulluq will start at UAF this fall.
 My youngest son, Talugnaqtuaq, is looking forward to Kindergarten this fall, he reminds us that he graduated too, from Pre-School.
 I tell them to finish before starting a family.
 It is so much easier if you stay focused and able to concentrate on classes while you are young, rather than balancing home life with work and school.

 During the course of attaining my degree, I took two classes five times.
 One was World History.
 It was hard for me as an Inupiaq to learn about all the atrocities that have happened to Native People around the world.
 I was able to pass the class once I created a barrier, a separateness from the people.
 Keep trying even if you have to take a class more than once.
 I did.
-I was talking to my sister’s step son; he was talking about being a drop out and how he didn’t finish.
-He was really bummed out thinking he was a drop out.
-I never thought of myself as a drop out.
+I was talking to my sister’s stepson; he was talking about being a dropout and how he didn’t finish.
+He was really bummed out thinking he was a dropout.
+I never thought of myself as a dropout.
 I knew I would finish.
 I didn’t know it would take 27 years!

 I have had some good jobs, and this degree makes me more qualified for them.
-I have more opportunities now that I have this hard earned piece of paper.
+I have more opportunities now that I have this hard-earned piece of paper.
 I am able to graduate because of the rural campuses.
 You can stay home and get your degree.
 I did!
 I am able to graduate with the support of my family, especially Ukallaysaaq--quyanaqpak Uiga.

 Yvonne Gregg, B.A.
 RD 2015